Titles and Roles

 - Associate Professor, Division of Digestive Diseases, Department of Medicine

 - Cancer Prevention and Control

-Joel P. Wedd, MD, MPH is Assistant Professor in the Division of Digestive Diseases of the Department of Medicine at Emory University School of Medicine.
+Joel P. Wedd, MD, MPH is Associate Professor in the Division of Digestive Diseases of the Department of Medicine at Emory University School of Medicine.
 A transplant hepatologist, Dr. Wedd’s clinical interests include end-stage liver disease, portal hypertension, and hepatocellular carcinoma.
 He serves as director of the Liver Tumor Clinic at Emory.

 Dr. Wedd is a member of the Cancer Prevention and Control Research Program at Winship.